 Does your child have a favorite subject?
 Maybe a point in history they love?
 What about a hobby they are excited about?
 Education should be fun, and one of the best ways to make it fun is by finding a topic they love and encouraging them to explore.
 Head over to YouTube and search for their favorite topic.
 You may be shocked by the wealth of original content available for free, some of which seems to have come from the best cable TV channels.

 This is just a taste of the millions of fascinating educational options out there for cord cutters.
+You may be interested in a review of our favorite resources for classrooms.
 Do you have a favorite educational streaming source?
 Post it in the comments so everyone can learn about it.